-Moguls & more in Flagstaff
+Moguls and more

-You’ll find more backcountry relaxation at Hannagan Meadow Lodge near Alpine.
+You'll find more backcountry relaxation at Hannagan Meadow Lodge near Alpine.
 The lodge itself boasts cozy accommodations, but the real attraction is out of doors.
-Cross-country skiers and snowshoers will love the free trails that start right at the lodge and flow out into the Apache-Sitgreaves National Forest.
-Ice fishing, sledding and frequent local events add to the wintertime activity smorgasbord.
+Cross-country skiers and snowshoers will love the free trails that start right at the lodge and flow out into the Apache-Sitgreaves National Forests.
+Ice fishing, sledding and frequent local events add to the wintertime smorgasbord.